 Tell our travel advisor which sights you want to visit, and how many days you want to stay.
 They will suggest an itinerary to fit your schedule.

-We suggest going via a city withdirect flights to Zhangjiajie, and international flights, such as Beijing, Shanghai, Shenzhen, or Guangzhou.
-If you are visiting other cities as well, then Chengdu and Xi'an are direct flight options.
+We suggest going via a city with direct flights to Zhangjiajie, and international flights, such as Beijing, Shanghai, and Guangzhou.

 Guilin and Hong Kong have no direct flights or trains to Zhangjiajie.
 We recommend traveling to an intermediate destination with direct flights.